moonclerk/developer/liquid/variables.md

 - `payment.name` - Payer's name
 - `payment.email` - Payer's email
 - `payment.amount` - the payment amount in cents
+- `payment.amount_description` - The description of the matching form amount option, if applicable
 - `payment.fee` - the fee in cents
 - `payment.amount_refunded` - the amount refunded in cents
 - `payment.status` - payment status in the dashboard